Key Stage 1 Curriculum

 We use examples of good literature as the starting point for children’s own imaginative writing and we place great value on story telling throughout the school.

 Children also visit the library regularly where they are able to exchange books and find out about how books and libraries are used.
-Year 2 children have free access during some playtimes.

 The ability to use basic mathematical skills will advantage our children throughout their lives.
 In mathematics our aims are: